-Without a doubt pLTV will continue to gain popularity as the most important metric for determining growth, predicting profitability and making growth decisions.
+Without a doubt, pLTV will continue to gain popularity as the most important metric for determining growth, predicting profitability, and making growth decisions.
 The app developer looking to utilize the metric will have to balance complexity with accuracy and effort to determine the best method for their efforts.

 Did we miss anything?
-Let us know your thoughts on pLTV methodology or if you’re interested in learning more about the AdLibertas platform could streamline your path to using pLTVs, reach out to the team for a conversation!
+Let us know your thoughts on pLTV methodology or if you’re interested in learning more about the AdLibertas platform that could streamline your path to using pLTVs, reach out to the team for a conversation!

 Interested in learning which model is right for your business?